CTSIatUCSF/plumage/README.md

 * pulls data from an eagle-i instance, or from a compatible data source (e.g. CSV file with Eagle-I ontology mappings)
 * generates a static site, compatible with all web servers on all platforms

+Designed for success:

+* Learn more about Plumage's design strategy in the [UCSF Cores Search 2.0: Design Strategy Overview](slides) Slideshare presentation.

 ## Who is Plumage?

 The Plumage software was developed by Anirvan Chatterjee and the